html2pptx.app — Complete Documentation

 ```

-Alternatively, create or edit codex.json in your project root.
+Alternatively, create or edit codex.json in your project root for the hosted remote server.

 ```